eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/presentations.md

 This page contains a collection of presentations, videos and workshops about Eclipse Ditto, sorted from most recent ones downwards.

+## 27.02.2024 Eclipse Ditto project update in Eclipse IoT monthly WG meeting

+Topic: Status of the project in 2024

+The slides can be found here: [2024_02_27_eclipse-iot-wg-update](slides/2024_02_27_eclipse-iot-wg-update/index.html).

 ## 26.01.2023 Eclipse Ditto in 30 minutes

 Topic: Short 30 minutes overview of Eclipse Ditto